RookiePlayers/clockit/README.md

 Logs each session as a new row in a Notion database.
 1. Configure Notion
-  • Run: TimeIt: Configure Notion
+  • Run: clockit: Configure Notion
   • Enter:
   • notion.apiToken: internal integration token from Notion.
   • notion.database: select your target database.